argeX-official/GeoMap-Filter/README.md

 As seen from the above images, usage of GeoHash filtering improves GPS location accuracy inside the buildings.

+The number in the bottom middle of the screen indicated as 8, represents the hash length.
+The user can increase or decrease the hash length in order to change filtering accuracy.

+Raw means the total mount of GPS location data points taken from the GPS sensor.
+Filter means the amount of filtered GPS location data points.

 # Conclusions and Recommendations

 We strongly believe that GeoHash filtering applied to TCL Kids Smartwatches such as the locational accuracy inside the building will be improved significantly.